About Us

 Yoga

-In yoga ignorance literally means lack of knowledge.
+In yoga, ignorance literally means lack of knowledge.

 Om Asato Maa Sad-Gamaya |